Jsanchez767/program-management-system/README.md

 # Program Management System

 A comprehensive multi-tenant program management system built with Next.js, Supabase, and TypeScript.
-Designed for educational institutions to manage programs, students, instructors, and administrative tasks with complete data isolation between organizations.
+Designed for educational institutions to manage programs, participants, staffs, and administrative tasks with complete data isolation between organizations.

 ## 🏗️ Architecture